 EDUCATED: decisions in putting faith and learning first in any academic environment.

-Grace is a basic element in our lives that comes from God.
-God shares grace with us so that we might be united to him more fully and live a life of love with him.
-As with God’s grace, when we cooperate with it, we are able to see the good and desire it more.
+Grace is a free gift in our lives that comes from God, and when we cooperate with it, goodness and blessings are brought forth.
 Based on the fundamental elements of G.R.A.C.E. for St. Frances Cabrini School, teachers, students, and families will benefit when we all choose to cooperate and when we see the good and put it into practice.
-Following the disciplined behavior policy will allow for conduct befitting a St. Frances Cabrini student.
+Following the disciplined behavior policy outlined below will allow for conduct befitting a St. Frances Cabrini student.

-As stated previously, grace is God’s free gift with which, when we cooperate, may bring about goodness and blessings.
-Similarly, when students cooperate with the disciplined behavior policy in a spirit of understanding and cooperation with the faculty and administration while reinforced by the parent(s)/guardian(s), we will experience nothing short of what is deemed good by our Lord, Jesus Christ.
-To help the entire St. Frances Cabrini School community better understand the expectations for cooperating with G.R.A.C.E., the policy is categorized by the acronym so that all may understand what is expected at St. Frances Cabrini School.
-We wish for each student to succeed on spiritual, academic, emotional, and social levels.
 We ask each parent, guardian, teacher, faculty member, support staff, and administrator to direct the child’s behavior along this avenue of G.R.A.C.E.

-RULES OF BEHAVIOR TO BE ADHERED TO BY ALL STUDENTS

-St. Frances Cabrini School has a School Wide Discipline Policies based on 4 basic rules:

-Rule #1 Always raise your hand for permission to speak

-Rule #2 Always raise your hand for permission to leave your desk.

-Rule #3 Always follow directions quickly

-Rule #4 Always make smart choices

-DISCIPLINE PROCEDURES
+Discipline Procedures

-It is a fundamental necessity that students, teachers, and parents will act as ladies and gentlemen at all times on and off school campus.
+It is a fundamental necessity that students, teachers, and parents will act as ladies and gentlemen at all times on and off campus.
 When there is a need to follow disciplinary procedures, parents can be assured that correction for behavior will be done in a Christ-like and appropriate manner for the common good of the child and the academic community.
 Correction will be done immediately so as to be most effective.

-The decision of the teacher regarding correction is final and will not be appealed unless the dean of students or Principal has found reason to overrule to increase or lessen the disciplinary action.
-Students should accept them with obedience and understanding.
-Teachers are here to teach educate and to mentor students.
-Students will have infractions explained to the students.
-Students are to have clear understanding as to what action is expected, why certain actions are considered virtuous, and receive instruction as to how to meet those expectations.
+The decision of the teacher regarding correction is final and will not be appealed, unless the Dean of Students or Principal has found reason to increase or lessen the disciplinary action.
+Students should accept consequences with obedience and understanding.
+Teachers are here to educate and mentor students.
+Students will have a clear understanding as to what is expected of them and why certain actions are considered virtuous, and they will receive instruction as to how to meet those expectations.
 When a student fails to do so, he or she will be given an explanation as how the rule was broken and what the consequences are for such violations.